February 6th, 2011

 In a Level 2 change, a technology or business model enters that is betterfastersmallercheaper than existing approaches, causing major waves in the industry’s value network.

 Many of the examples that Professor Clay Christensen cites in The Innovator’s Dilemma are of this type.
 He discusses the hard disk manufacturing industry, where he had been an executive, and where each successive generation of technology provided an order of magnitude greater user value at lesser cost.
-New companies were able to come in based on offering these new technologies, and older players—and this is central to Christensen’s lesson—were often not able to compete as effectively as the new players.
+New companies were able to enter the market based on offering these new technologies, and older players—and this is central to Christensen’s lesson—were often not able to compete as effectively as the new players.

 The net result of a Level 2 change is typically that incumbent players (the former winners in the old technologies) cannot adapt quickly enough, and eventually begin to exit the business (whether voluntarily or not.)
 The new players (with the new technologies) become the new market leaders as they “ride the wave” of the technology innovation.
 However, the basic lines and rules of the competitive game remain drawn where they were.

 Level 3 industry change – “Paradigm shift”